YaniTirta/sftp-server-springboot/README.md

 # 📁 SFTP Web Interface with Spring Boot & Thymeleaf

-This project is a simple yet functional web-based SFTP interface built using **Spring Boot** and **Thymeleaf**.
+This project is a simple yet functional web-based SFTP Server application built using **Spring Boot** and **Thymeleaf**.
 It provides a clean starting point for secure file operations over SFTP within a web application.

 ## ✨ Features